mui/material-ui/README.md

 [some instructions](http://www.google.com/fonts#UsePlace:use/Collection:Roboto:400,300,500)
 on how to do so.

+### Packaging for use with separate React

+For using with React and React DOM from a CDN or as separate minified scripts, you can build files with UMD module support as follows:

+    npm install
+    npm run build:umd
+    npm run build:min

+This will build two archives into the /dist folder

+To see what's going on under the hood, you can use webpack directly:

+    webpack --display-reasons --display-modules --progress --optimize-minimize --colors --entry ./src/index.js

 ## Usage

 Beginning with v0.15.0, Material-UI components require a theme to be provided.
 The quickest way to get up and running is by using the `MuiThemeProvider` to inject the theme into your application context.
 Following that, you can to use any of the components as demonstrated in the documentation.